 Life can be challenging and emotional at the best of times.
-Think about your best day over the last week – how much smiling and laughter played a part of that day?
+Think about your best day over the last week – how much smiling and laughter played a part in that day?
 I bet it was significantly more than the other days, however, if you can’t recall either one, that’s definitely a red flag!

 When was the last time you had a really good laugh that left a smile on your face?
 How did that make you feel?
 There’s no question that smiling and laughing can instantly change your mood.